Wisaksono Wirjodihardjo: Academic career

 Wisaksono (far left) at the groundbreaking ceremony of the University of Indonesia Agriculture Faculty complex in Bogor.

 Following the establishment of the University of Indonesia on 2 February 1950 as a merger between the Dutch-managed Universiteit van Indonesië and the Indonesian-managed Indonesian Higher Education Center, Wisaksono was appointed as a member of the board of curators.
 Later on, on 25 July 1951, the new rector of the university, Soepomo, established the University of Indonesia foundation, where Wisaksono became its treasurer.
 Two days later, on 27 July, Wisaksono was appointed as the vice president of the university.
+By 1952, Wisaksono became the director of the Government Agricultural Estates (Pusat Perkebunan Negara, PPN).
+He travelled through the Southern United States along with commercial counsellor of the Indonesian embassy in Washington D.C.
+Ismael Thajeb to observe mechanised agriculture.

 At the time of the groundbreaking ceremony of the university's agriculture faculty (later separated to form the Bogor Agriculture Institute) in Bogor in 1952, Wisaksono wrote the speech for President Sukarno, which was titled A Matter of Life or Death (Soal Hidup atau Mati).
 The speech was described by Bogor Agriculture Institute rector Andi Hakim Nasution as a "profound and prophetic" speech, as the problems that Wisaksono foresaw in the article have materialized, and that he recommended more students and professionals in agriculture and engineering to the speech so that they would "reconsider decisions like converting prime rice fields into golf courses".

 Wisaksono continued his career in the department of economic affairs, where he was appointed as the director of government agricultural companies in 1952, during which he oversaw the opening of a new building for his agency.
 He retired from the vice presidency of the university on 1 October 1955.

 During this time, he authored three books on soil science within three years, which some in the field considered seminal works.
 Due to his expertise, Wisaksono was often referred to as an engineering graduate (Ir.) or a full professor (Prof.), despite having no degree.
 In his retirement, he became a member of the International Society of Soil Science.